J-F-Liu/knowledge/src/Computer/programming.md

 The only true authority stems from knowledge, not from position.
 Writing throwaway code to explore a problem space is underrated.
 A good design is one in which you can change your mind without changing too much code.

+Software architecture probably matters more than anything else.
+A shitty implementation of a good abstraction causes no net harm to the code base.
+A bad abstraction or missing layer causes everything to rot.